misiektoja/instagram_monitor/README.md

 # instagram_monitor

-instagram_monitor is an OSINT tool for real-time monitoring of Instagram users' activities and profile changes.
+instagram_monitor is an OSINT tool for real-time monitoring of **Instagram users' activities and profile changes**.

 <a id="features"></a>
 ## Features